 Bougatsa is a filo pastry that is filled with semolina custard, cheese, or minced meat.
 The sweet semolina bougatsa is the most popular version.
 It is usually served warm with a sprinkling of icing sugar and cinnamon.

 Phillipos Bantis is the current owner of the Bantis family bougatsa place (est. 1969).
 He prepares all of the pastries by hand.
 There are many Thessalonikians that will come here, and only here, for their pastry fix.

 Roots Food and Culture

 Where: Kapodistriou 2, Athina 106 82

-Meat is such a prominent part of Greek food culture that upon arrival in Greece, it may feel as though your dining options are limited if you are vegetarian or vegan.
-Experience assures me that that is not the case – even the most traditional tavernas sell excellent veggie dishes like fasolakia, and fava beans.
-That said, for a dedicated spot in Thessaloniki, consider stopping by the centrally-located ROOTS vegan restaurant.
+Even the most traditional Greek tavernas sell excellent veggie dishes like fasolakia, and fava beans.
+However, for a dedicated spot in Thessaloniki, consider stopping by the centrally-located ROOTS vegan restaurant.

-It’s true that there are no bad places to eat here in Thessaly.
-Greeks take great pride in their food preparation and presentation, and the city is still relatively off-the-beaten-path so you have no risk of falling into a tourist trap while in town.
+There are no bad places to eat here in Thessaly.
+Greeks take great pride in their food preparation and presentation.
+Additionally, the city is still relatively off-the-beaten-path.
+Thessaloniki does not get a ton of tourists so you have no risk of falling into a tourist trap while in town.

-Have any additional foodie choices that you would like to contribute?
+Do you have any additional Thessaloniki restaurants that you would like to contribute to?
 What do you consider to be the best restaurants in Thessaloniki?

-Alternatively, if you have any questions about travelling to Thessaloniki, you are welcome to reach out to me via the comments below.
-I have lived in Greece (Athens) for the last two and a half years but spent a month in Thessaloniki scoping out the best spots.
+I have lived in Greece for the last three years.
 I’m happy to assist with any queries you may have.
 Safe travels!
-Yiassou!
+Geia sou!
 Melissa xo